steve-doc/fortyfoot/README.md

 * ### Description of testing done
 * ### Responsive design
 * ### Bugs found a fixed
+    1. On deployment discovered images failed to load.
+Solved by changing image address to relative rather than absolute.
 * ### Code andCSS validators
 * ### Testing User Stories from User Experience (UX) Section
     * Should I have a seperate section on planning?